 Coffee is quite acidic.
-Unfortunately, acidic foods and beverages can be damaging to your teeth, as they wear down on your dental enamel over time.
-Coffee is particularly harmful to your dental enamel if you have a tendency to drink it with sugar.
+Unfortunately, acidic foods and beverages can damage your teeth, as they wear down on your dental enamel over time.
+Coffee is particularly harmful to your dental enamel if you tend to drink it with sugar.
 Sugar feeds the bacteria in plaque that collects on the surfaces of your teeth.
 After drinking your sugary coffee, this bacteria releases even more acids onto the dental enamel.
 Over time, this can cause tooth decay and cavities.
 Therefore, we recommend that you stick to black coffee.
-You can also swish water in your mouth immediately after drinking it, as this will help to wipe away the harmful residue on your teeth.
-Remember, though, you should wait one hour to brush your teeth after drinking coffee, as brushing immediately after drinking an acidic beverage can cause even more damage to your teeth.
+You can also swish water in your mouth immediately after drinking it, as this will help wipe away the harmful residue on your teeth.
+Remember, though; you should wait one hour to brush your teeth after drinking coffee, as brushing immediately after drinking an acidic beverage can cause even more damage to your teeth.
 For this reason, you should try to drink your coffee quickly, rather than sipping it slowly at your desk.
 The sooner you can get to brushing away coffee residue, the better!

 Coffee can cause halitosis.